sparkfun/SparkFun_ESP8266_AT_Arduino_Library/README.md

 This product is _**open source**_!

+Please review the LICENSE.md file for license information.

+If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.

 The **code** is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!

 Please use, reuse, and modify these files as you see fit.
-Please maintain attribution to SparkFun Electronics and release anything derivative under the same license.
+Please maintain attribution to SparkFun Electronics and release any derivative under the same license.

 Distributed as-is; no warranty is given.